tylermercer/personal-website/src/content/posts/software/how-i-organize-my-css.md

    previously.
 This makes specificity easy to manage and avoids specificity fights or the need for overrides like `!important`.
-Also, following this rule has a side-effect of making it easy to inspect and tweak things via the CSS inspector in my browser's Dev Tools.
+Also, following this rule has a side-effect of making it easy to inspect and tweak things via the CSS inspector in my browser’s Dev Tools.

-4. **It's powered by CSS custom properties**, which makes it easy to change design tokens to tweak the whole site at once.
+4. **It’s powered by CSS custom properties**, which makes it easy to change design tokens to tweak the whole site at once.

-5. **It's compositional, while still fully embracing the strengths of component-scoped styles.** Component-scoped style classes are "first-class citizens"---any class without a prefix is a component-scoped class.
+5. **It’s compositional, while still fully embracing the strengths of component-scoped styles.** Component-scoped style classes are "first-class citizens"---any class without a prefix is a component-scoped class.